do-hoa-allow-pets

 Discover if HOA rules allow Pit Bulls and how to handle breed restrictions and pet policies

-Do HOA allow turtles?
+Do HOA allow Boxers?

 No more chasing signatures, emails, or approvals